 - Decision-makers are not hands-on/deeply involved during the implementation process

-- Unphased complex implementation instead of phased simple milestones
+- Unfazed complex implementation instead of phased simple milestones

 Simplicity is often overlooked in software implementation.
-Most people in the asset management world have started their journey with pen and paper, so keeping your software setup simple is the surest way to get it implemented and used.
+Most people in the asset management sphere have started their journey with pen and paper, so keeping software setup simple is the surest way to get it implemented and used.

 Users Who Are Going to Use the Software